 Video sensors – camera as a new fire lookout

-Installing video sensors is becoming increasingly popular due to this solution’s numerous advantages:
+Installing video sensors, including the Fire and Smoke Detection cameras, is becoming increasingly popular due to this solution’s numerous advantages:

-• possibility to use already existing infrastructure, such as towers, buildings, roofs, watchtowers (Fire Lookouts).
+- possibility to use already existing infrastructure, such as towers, buildings, roofs, and watchtowers (Fire Lookouts).

 Let us look closer at the watchtower issue for a moment.
 Installing cameras on watchtowers seems like the perfect solution.
 As I have explained before, they are located in places granting a wide range of sight and – more often than not – in high-risk areas.
 They already are equipped with a power supply and Internet access is not an issue, considering the solutions currently available on the market.
 It is a fast and convenient solution.